 - 1. Does the project minimize adverse effects on cultural resources?
 Yes.
 This project utilizes existing roads or easements for 90% of its alignment so as to avoid any potential impacts on cultural resources.
 Additionally, multiple archeological field surveys have further refined the alignment to ensure avoidance of these resources. - 2.
 Does the project maintain or improve ecosystem function?
-No.

-- 4. Best project for the intended purpose: Please select the score below that best reflects your project, and provide a justification of how you arrived at your score. - High: - 1.
+No. - 3.
+Is the project expected to be completed by 2022?
+Yes - 4.
+Best project for the intended purpose: Please select the score below that best reflects your project, and provide a justification of how you arrived at your score. - High: - 1.
 Social: This project is the second least costly alternative to implement and should therefore be the most socially acceptable to the ratepayers.
 The least costly alternative is no project, which would mean continuing to provide inadequate water pressure, inadequate fire suppression storage and supply, and keeping operations costs higher than required. - 2.
 Economic: This is a disadvantaged community, verified by several low income housing surveys.
 This project will not be able to proceed without significant grant funding, as the rate payers cannot bear the full financial burden of this project.